Method

 2. Energy calculations

-The next stage considers each road segment in turn, and calculates how much energy is required to reach the segment target speed, considering elevation changes, horizontal curvature, and the driver's reaction time.
+The next stage considers each road segment in turn, and calculates how much energy is required to reach the segment target speed, considering elevation changes, horizontal curvature, and how far the driver can see.
 Road, vehicle and engine properties such as surface friction, vehicle weight and accelerating/braking power will affect the required amount of energy, and may limit the speed change if the vehicle for example does not have the accelerating power to reach the target speed.
 In such cases, the module will go back and adjust the driver behaviour at an earlier point, to make the trip physically feasible.
 The result of this step is an adjusted speed profile, as well as calculated engine power needed along the route.

 This process simulates driving the entire route, resulting in the actual speed profile and energy demand for the vehicle (as opposed to the target speed profile from the previous step) along the route, as shown in the charts below.